Clark Global City

 Clark Global City (formerly the Global Gateway Logistics City) is a planned mixed-use central business district development at the Clark Freeport Zone in Mabalacat and Angeles City, Philippines.
+It is being built in the environs of Clark Air Base which was formerly the United States' largest overseas Air Base, before it was surrendered to the Philippine government.

 Udenna Corporation is responsible for the development of Clark Global City since 2017.
 The development was initially meant as a product of Kuwaiti investment and was known as the Global Gateway Logistics City.
 The groundbreaking of the development took place in 2008.